tareqimbasher/NetPad/docs/wiki/Data-Connections.md

 ## Configuring the `DbContext`

-Your script program inherits from `DbContext` so you can override and configure the generated `DbContext` as needed:
+Your script program inherits from `DbContext`, so you can override and configure the generated `DbContext` as needed:

 ```csharp
 var role = AspNetRoles.First(...);